 - The recommended number of cores is based only on physical cores from allocated CPUs, irrespective of hyper-threading or virtual cores.
 For example, in AWS one vCPU is only a single hyper-thread running on a physical core, which is half a core.
 16 physical cores equates to 32 vCPUs in AWS. - Full reservations for vCPU.
+No overcommit.

-No overcommit. - 2 Full reservations for vRAM.
-No overcommit. - 3 Additional disk notes: - Storage requirements for network traffic data can increase rapidly as the amount of network traffic increases.
-Allocating a separate, large storage device for traffic data can accommodate these rapid changes without potentially interrupting the service. - Network File Systems (NFS) is not supported.
+- 3 Additional disk notes: - Storage requirements for network traffic data can increase rapidly as the amount of network traffic increases.
+Allocating a separate, large storage device for traffic data can accommodate these rapid changes without potentially interrupting the service.

+• Network File Systems (NFS) is not supported.